NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Change of hit angle to assist back turn combos
 - 2A(A) added as 6A(A)
 - 6B
+    - Has more forward momentum to increase range
+    - Hitbox has been decreased in size
+    - High crush added frames 15-37
     - Has one more frame blockstun
-    - Has a bit more forward momentum to increase range
-    - High crush added frames 15-37
     - Startup animation adjusted to now hit one frame later (frame 16 was the same frame as old 6B)
-    - More lift
 - 6B(B)
     - Adjusted to use a modified RB animation (TODO: is the below still relevant now?)
     - Has one more frame blockstun